 Dwelling in the House of G-d

 During our forty years wandering in the wilderness Hashem protected us with His Clouds of Glory.
-There were seven clouds, above, below, at the four sides, and one before them which would kill snakes and scorpions, straighten the mountains and the valleys for them, and burn the thorns.
+There were seven clouds, above, below, at the four sides, and one before them.
+These clouds protected us by killing snakes and scorpions, straightening the mountains and the valleys for us, and burning the thorns.
 They would bring up smoke, and all the kings of the east and the west would see it, and the nations of the world would say “Who is this coming out of the wilderness like columns of smoke...”
 These same protective glorious clouds are still with us today in the Sukkah – the house of Hashem.
-Through developing bitachon (trust) in Hashem and meditating on experiencing His protecting Clouds we will come close to dwelling in His palace.
+Through developing ביטחון/bitachon – trust in Hashem and meditating on experiencing His protecting Clouds we will come close to dwelling in His palace.
 The Midrash teaches that “His left hand below my head” refers to both the Clouds of Glory which surrounded Israel from above and from below and to the Sukkah. “…And his right hand embraces me” refers to the Cloud of the Shechina in the future.
 The Sukkah is likened to the Divine embrace.
-According to Halacha, in order for the Sukkah to be kosher, it must have at least two walls and a tefach – a handbreadth of a third wall.
+According to halacha, in order for the Sukkah to be kosher, it must have at least two walls and a tefach – a handbreadth of a third wall.
 The “two walls” and a “handbreadth” are likened to an arm providing a great loving hug.
-These three walls also form the shape of the letter heh – ה.
+These three walls also form the shape of the Hebrew letter ה/heh.

 1. Make yourself comfortable in the Sukkah, and take in its marvels with all of your senses.

 2. Allow your eyes to glide and gaze upon the beauty of the walls, and the sechach (Sukkah roof).
 Keep in mind that the word Sukkah means to see.
 Look all around you and really see the beauty of Sukkot!